 8. Sunflower Oil

-Rich in linoleic acid, sunflower oil promotes skin hydration, minimizing skin water loss and maintaining the protective skin barrier.
-Sunflower oil can be used alone or add a few drops to your moisturizer.
-Rich in vitamin E, A and C it has been found to be incorporated in various anti-aging topicals.
+Rich in linoleic acid, sunflower oil promotes skin hydration, minimizing water loss and maintaining the protective skin barrier [source].
+This oil can be used alone, or a few drops can be added to your moisturizer.
+Rich in vitamin E, A, and C, it has been incorporated into various anti-aging topical products.

-Studies have suggested it’s anti-inflammatory properties as it regulates the activity of a primary inflammatory modulator and may helpful in those with inflammatory skin diseases.
+Studies have supported its anti-inflammatory properties as it regulates the activity of a primary inflammatory modulator and may be helpful for those with inflammatory skin diseases.

 9. Safflower Oil

-Rich in essential omega-6 fatty acid, vitamin A and linoleic acid it has been shown to help prevent skin moisture loss and promote cell turnover and renewal.
+Rich in essential omega-6 fatty acids, vitamin A, and linoleic acid, safflower oil has been shown to help prevent skin moisture loss and promote cell turnover and renewal.
 People in parts of Asia have used it for its anti-aging and protective benefits for both skin and hair [source].

 10. Wheat Germ Oil

-Wheat Germ oil is a nutrient-rich oil containing vitamins A, B, C, D, and E. This means high antioxidant and anti-inflammatory power, as well as fatty acids and proteins.
+Wheat germ oil is a nutrient-rich oil containing vitamins A, B, C, D, and E. This means it contains antioxidant and anti-inflammatory power, as well as a generous amount of fatty acids and proteins.

-Initial uses of wheat germ oil was used in traditional Iranian medicine for the treatment of psoriasis.
-Few studies have shown that wheat germ oil may be helpful in increasing skin moisture.
+Wheat germ oil was used in traditional Iranian medicine for the treatment of psoriasis.
+A few studies have shown that wheat germ oil may be helpful for increasing skin moisture.

-No matter what your skin need may be or what type of skin you have, there’s a natural oil that can help you achieve amazing skin using a bit of nature and very little effort!
+No matter what your skin needs may be or what type of skin you have, there's an oil that can help you achieve amazing skin using a bit of nature and very little effort!